llnl/smith/src/docs/sphinx/dev_guide/docker_env.rst

 .. ## Copyright (c) Lawrence Livermore National Security, LLC and
-.. ## other Serac Project Developers.
+.. ## other Smith Project Developers.
 See the top-level COPYRIGHT file for details.
 .. ##
 .. ## SPDX-License-Identifier: (BSD-3-Clause)